google/WebFundamentals/src/_langs/en/tools/iterate/test-layout/layout-issues.markdown

     <tr>
       <td data-th="Fix">Use less CSS</td>
 	  <td data-th="Description">Less CSS, means less work for the browser to calculate layout.</td>
-	  <td data-th="Learn More">[Reduce the scope and complexity of style calculations](fundamentals/performance/rendering/reduce-the-scope-and-complexity-of-style-calculations)</td>
+	  <td data-th="Learn More"><a href="https://web-central.appspot.com/web/fundamentals/performance/rendering/reduce-the-scope-and-complexity-of-style-calculations">Reduce the scope and complexity of style calculations</a></td>
     </tr>
     <tr>
       <td data-th="Fix">Keep CSS Selectors simple</td>
 	  <td data-th="Description">Reference an element in your CSS with a simple class.
 Create new classes instead of building complex CSS selector families.</td>
-	  <td data-th="Learn More">[Reduce the scope and complexity of style calculations](fundamentals/performance/rendering/reduce-the-scope-and-complexity-of-style-calculations)</td>
+	  <td data-th="Learn More"><a href="https://web-central.appspot.com/web/fundamentals/performance/rendering/reduce-the-scope-and-complexity-of-style-calculations">Reduce the scope and complexity of style calculations</a></td>
     </tr>
     <tr>
       <td data-th="Fix">Avoid CSS that triggers layout</td>
-	  <td data-th="Description">If you change an element's geometry, like it's width, height, or position, the browser has to check all other elements and redo the layout.</td>
+	  <td data-th="Description">If you change an element's geometry, like its width, height, or position, the browser has to check all other elements and redo the layout.</td>
-	  <td data-th="Learn More">[Avoid large, complex layouts and layout thrashing](fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing)</td>
+	  <td data-th="Learn More"><a href="https://web-central.appspot.com/web/fundamentals/performance/rendering/avoid-large-complex-layouts-and-layout-thrashing">Avoid large, complex layouts and layout thrashing</a></td>
     </tr>
   </tbody>
 </table>